Read on for our guide to travel vaccinations, including how to get your shots and which ones you may need for different regions of the world.

 In the US, the CDC (Center for Disease Control and Prevention) categorise vaccinations into three categories.

-A category 1 vaccination is described as routine, meaning that the average US citizen is recommended to have this based on their age, health and other risk factors.
+A category 1 vaccination is described as routine, meaning that the average US citizen is recommended to get these shots based on their age, health and other risk factors.

-A 2 indicates that the vaccination is required for the destination you are travelling to, and the government regulations means you must have had it in order to enter a country.
+A 2 indicates that the vaccination is required for the destination you are travelling to, and the government regulations means you must have had the shot in order to enter a country.

 A level 3 is set at recommended.
-This means that although they are not vital to have to travel into a country, they are recommended to ensure your health remains well when travelling.
+This means that although they are not vital to have to travel into a country, getting shots are recommended to ensure your health remains well when travelling.